-First a little background, ebook publishing is still a lot harder than it should be, usually involving workers with Web-development skills—Vook makes this complex task easy.
+eBook publishing is still a lot harder than it should be, usually involving workers with Web-development skills—Michael’s work on Vook helped make this complex task easy.
 Vook is an end-to-end cloud-based epublishing solution.
-With Vook, users can create and publish their ebook anywhere; build and style awesome looking ebooks without knowing any code; easily add video, pictures and sound, preview their ebooks quickly and easily on any device; manage metadata simply; watch sales from multiple channels in one dashboard.
+With Vook, users can create and publish their ebook anywhere; build and style awesome looking ebooks without knowing any code; easily add video, pictures and sound; preview their ebooks quickly and easily on any device; manage metadata simply; watch sales from multiple channels in one dashboard.

 From one dashboard, users can start a new project, quickly see the status of current projects and even get sales data from multiple ebook marketplaces—including Apple’s iBookstore, Barnes & Noble and Amazon.

-In addition to an easy user experience and flexible workflow, the Vook Boilerplate and Style Editor are two major contributions I personally made to Vook.
-To learn how ebooks work, I learned how to hand-code them.
-During that process, I quickly realized an HTML and CSS boilerplate could be devised for rapid development.
+In addition to an easy user experience and flexible workflow, the Vook Boilerplate and Style Editor are two major contributions Michael personally made to Vook.
+To learn how ebooks work, Michael learned how to hand code them.
+During that process, Michael quickly realized an HTML and CSS boilerplate could be devised for rapid development.
 The boilerplate could also be packed with best practices and allow for graceful degradation.
-My work on the initial Vook boilerplate led me to the idea of a graphic user interface that abstracted CSS concepts enough for someone who does not code to be able to style an ebook at the level of someone that can—but still powerful enough for a hand-coding pro.
-It was great working with Vook engineers to take the initial boilerplate concept and take it to the next level using HTML and CSS precompilers.
-Even more rewarding is seeing what Vook users can do with the Style Editor I designed for them.
+Michael’s work on the initial Vook boilerplate led him to the idea of a graphic user interface that abstracted CSS concepts enough for someone who does not code to be able to style an ebook at the level of someone that can—but still powerful enough for a hand-coding pro.
+It was great working with Vook engineers to take the initial boilerplate concept to the next level using HTML and CSS precompilers.
+Even more rewarding is seeing what Vook users can do with the Style Editor Michael designed for them.

-While dated (created in 2001), ShadowTV is another great example of my product UX work.
+While dated (created in 2001), ShadowTV is another great example of Michael’s product UX work.